Cvmcosta/ltijs/docs/provider.md

 ```

 #### Provider.whitelist(urls)
-Whitelists routes to bypass the lti 1.3 authentication protocol.
-If they fail validation, these routes are still accessed but aren't given an idToken.
+Whitelists routes to bypass the Ltijs authentication protocol.
+If validation fails, these routes are still accessed but aren't given an idToken.